-It is important to calculate the BTU's needed, line size, flow rate and return water temperature to determine what size circulating pump is needed.
-Undersized lines or long distance piping can reduce flow dramatically.
+It's important to calculate the BTUs needed, line size, flow rate, and return water temperature to determine what size circulating pump is needed.
+Undersized lines or long-distance piping can reduce flow dramatically.

 The best place to mount the main pump is on the supply outlet.
-Placing the pump inside the building can lead to cavitation and air-lock problems.
+Placing the pump inside the building can lead to cavitation and airlock problems.